 Some of the Best Agile Tools:

 There are so many popular tools in Agile software development that every app development team is likely to find the one that will work best.
-Here’re some Agile tools we recommend for Agile app development:
+Here are some of them that we recommend for Agile mobile app development process:

 - Atlassian JIRA